 Brooks Falls Bear Viewing

-BROOKS FALLS BEARS
+A DAY AT BROOKS FALLS

 Brooks Falls is a world-renowned bear sanctuary nestled in the heart of Katmai National Park.
 Brooks River is home to one of the best natural runs of Sockeye/Red and Coho/Silver salmon in the state!
 This draws bears from miles away to feed on high protein fish and fatten up for a long winter's nap.
 This provides us with a viewing experience like no other.
 Take a spectacular floatplane ride from Homer to the beaches of Naknek or Brooks Lake (depending on wind) and start your phot safari with a quick visit to the Park Ranger Station located on the edge of Naknek Lake.
 After a short safety briefing from your friendly park ranger, explore the boardwalks and trails while fully immersed in the bear's natural habitat.
 Walk right up to the falls where, at most times, there are more than half a dozen bears actively feeding!
 Check out the below link for a live feed video of the Bears!